Northeast Passage - an epic adventure awaits

 Voyage through the most remote & remarkable regions of the world.

 Russia controls one of the greatest seaways in the world.
 Within Russia it is known as the Northern Sea Route, while the rest of the world calls it the Northeast Passage.
 Only a handful of expedition vessels have ever transited this seaway, but recent changes in sea ice conditions mean this historic and fascinating sea route is now accessible.
-We invite you to be part of the history making expeditions through the [Northern Sea Route.]https://fiftydegreesnorth.com/styles/arctic-expedition-voyages.
-These voyages aremassive expeditions - usually up to 28 days through a seriously remote part of the world (try googling information or images for some of the locations i.e. New Siberian Islands or the Kara Sea).
+We invite you to be part of the history making expeditions through the Northern Sea Route.
+These voyages are massive expeditions - usually up to 28 days through a seriously remote part of the world (try google for information or images of some of the locations i.e. New Siberian Islands or the Kara Sea).

 See some of the most remote and remarkable regions of the world.
 You will encounter thick pack ice, unique geological formations and the fascinating cultures of the indigenous peoples of the russian Arctic - and fingers crossed, lots of polar bears!

-Join Rodney & the crew onboard the Akademik Shokalskiy on an historic journey which explores the history and development of the route and the many islands along the way.
+Join Rodney & the crew onboard the Akademik Shokalskiy- Arctic Expedition Voyage on an historic journey which explores the history and development of the route and the many islands along the way.